aaronwe/fr-2017-09490-comments/dataset/Readme.txt

 Explaining this discrepancy, Regulations.gov notes:

-	“This count refers to the total comment/submissions received on this document, as of 11:59 PM [5/25/2017].
-	Note: Agencies review all submissions, however some agencies may choose to redact, or withhold, certain submissions (or portions thereof) such as those containing private or proprietary information,
+	“Note: Agencies review all submissions, however some agencies may choose to redact, or withhold, certain submissions (or portions thereof) such as those containing private or proprietary information,